matthieuSolente/email-darkmode/README.md

 Another technique from Nicole Merlin : we can make the border transparent, e.g. `border: 8px solid transparent` so that only the background colour of the link element shows through

-####Transparent background
+#### Transparent background
 >This work on
 - :heavy_check_mark: Office 365 Dark (Win)

 According to Nicole, we can make the <a> tag’s background transparent for Outlook only.
 We can do it by adding the conditional CSS to the head of the template.

-For example, if the link has a class of mylink: '<a class="mylink">' we can include the following in the style block:
+For example, if the link has a class of `mylink`, we can include the following in the style block:

 ```
 <!--[if mso]>